Guaranteed lower bounds for cost functionals of time-periodic parabolic optimization problems: Introduction

 We extend the analysis in this paper and consider a second cost functional with respect to the same parabolic time-periodic boundary value problem.
 In the second optimal control problem, the target is a given desired gradient.
 Problems of that type have been earlier discussed in \cite{GaevskayaHoppeRepin:2007}.
 The results on computable lower bounds together with the upper bounds lead to two-sided estimates which can be used to derive majorants for the discretization error in state and control.
 These majorants and minorants provide a new formulation of the optimization problems since they can, in principle, be used as objects of direct minimization on their difference.
+The majorants and minorants can be used in order to derive an adaptive scheme in time and in space.
+The linearity of the optimal control problems leads to decoupled problems in the Fourier modes including decoupling in the majorants and minorants, which is shown in this work.
+The overall estimators provide the modes/mode numbers which are necessary for computations.
+The problems for the different modes can then be computed on different grids, for which estimators in space can be used with respect to the finite element discretized Fourier coefficients.
+Altogether we derive a space-time adaptive method.
+Its idea has been for the first time introduced in \cite{LangerRepinWolfmayr2016} and has been called the adaptive multiharmonic finite element method (AMhFEM).

 In this work, robust preconditioners for the preconditioned minimal residual (MinRes) method (see \cite{PaigeSaunders:1975}) are discussed for the second optimization problem, which are new for this case.
+Also the practical performance of the AMLI preconditioner MinRes solver is presented in various numerical experiments for both optimization problems.
+For additional numerical tests regarding the AMLI precondititioned MinRes solver used in this work and its performance for different cases of given data in time-periodic parabolic optimal control problems, we refer the reader to \cite{LangerWolfmayr:2013}.

 The work is arranged in the following sections: In Section~\ref{Sec:ModelProblems}, the two types of cost functionals are presented including some preliminary results.
 We denote the problems by optimization problem I and II.
 Moreover, the former result on the majorant for problem I is summarized there.
 The new minorant for optimization problem I is derived in Section \ref{Sec:TwoSidedBoundsI} followed by the discussion of the majorant and minorant for optimization problem II in Section \ref{Sec:TwoSidedBoundsII}.
 In Section \ref{Sec:MhFEM}, the MhFEM for both optimization problems is presented.
 Robust preconditioners for applying the preconditioned MinRes method on the problems discretized by the MhFEM are presented in Section \ref{Sec:Preconditioning}.
 Section~\ref{Sec:NumericalResults} discusses detailed a set of various numerical experiments for both optimization problems I and II.
 A few final remarks are drawn in Section~\ref{Sec7:Conclusions}.